vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

     var toReturn = ArrayFromPool;

-    // Prevent using existing data, if this struct is erroneously used after it is disposed. this = default;
+    // Prevent using existing data, if this struct is erroneously used after it is disposed.
+    // This can be commented out for extra performance. this = default;

     if(toReturn != null)